 You”ll get a warning message, read that carefully.
 Click on Yes.

 Now enter your width height and refresh rate.
 And, click on add.

 If your display can’t go to the set resolution and refresh rate by you, then, you will have to quit or try again.
-If you get your desire settings, then you might have to reboot the system.
-Personally, I don’t suggest overclock a laptop screen, because the laptop screen is designed to work on a specific refresh rate.
+If you get your desired settings, then you might have to reboot the system.
+Personally, I don’t suggest overclocking a laptop screen, because the laptop screen is designed to work at a specific refresh rate.
 Still, you can try at your own risk.
-Though change general settings from Graphics Control Panel is not risky.
+Though changing general settings from Graphics Control Panel is not risky.